 However, forming a list of Black Friday-specific keywords will help your business attract new customers searching for the perfect gift.

 Although Cyber Monday is technically the online deal day, Google Trends shows us that Black Friday is the keyword of choice for people hunting down bargains.

-Mobile searches related to “best” products in a category have grown by more than 50% in the last year.
 Consider creating landing pages for your best products to pick up people using specific “Black Friday [category]” searches.